ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

     RWSVT202 APPL AUTH=(ACQ,PASS),MODETAB=MODVIRT,DLOGMOD=DLOGREL
     RWSVT203 APPL AUTH=(ACQ,PASS),MODETAB=MODVIRT,DLOGMOD=DLOGREL

-2.4.3.1.2 CICS definitions for SMTP relay LUs
+*CICS definitions for SMTP relay LUs*

-    Where incoming e-mails are used to trigger a CICS transaction (or other VTAM application), the SMTP relay LU’s must be defined by APPL statements in a VTAM application major node, as shown in this
+Where incoming e-mails are used to trigger a CICS transaction (or other VTAM application), the SMTP relay LU’s must be defined by APPL statements in a VTAM application major node, as shown in this example:
-    example:

 ::